 15 On 21 February 2019 the Constitutional Court of Bulgaria declared unconstitutional Article 230 § 1 of the JSA insofar as it required automatic suspension of judges, prosecutors of investigating magistrates charged with an intentional crime allegedly committed in the context of their duties.
 However, the Constitutional Court did not argue that that the suspension is not permissible in principle (provided that certain conditions are met).

-indeed, does not mention explicitly the possibility of a suspension of the PG or any other magistrate - should be interpreted in a more rigid or more flexible manner.
+a suspension of the PG or any other magistrate - should be interpreted in a more rigid or more flexible manner.

 C. Will the draft ensure an independent investigation in respect of the PG?